jhnbyrn/951-KLR-PAGES/ignition_timing.md

 ```
 if not p1.1 (coil is ON, so we have just started dwell):
 	disable ex1
-	2B = (30h/2) - 1 (convert half-teeth to whole teeth)
+	2B = ((30h + 22h.0)/2)  - 1 (convert half-teeth to whole teeth)
-	22h.0 = remainder
+	22h.0 = remainder (from the carry flag)
 	clear ie0 (ref sensor edge flag)
 	enable ex0 (ref sensor interrupt)
 	pop psw, acc
 	ret
 ```

+Recall that earlier we saw 22h.0 being used to control whether an extra half-tooth is counted before the ignition event.
+Here the current value of 22h.0 is preserved in the next counter calculation.
+The reason for this will be fully understood at the end of this discussion.

-Note that we subtract 1 from the whole tooth count.
-But when preparing to fire the event, we waited for an extra tooth that wasn't part of the count - so this corrects that!
+Note also that we subtract 1 from the whole tooth count.
+Recall that when preparing to fire the event earlier, we waited for an extra tooth that wasn't part of the count - so this corrects that.

 When we do integer division of an odd number of half-teeth, we lose one half-tooth.
 This lost bit is in the carry flag because the division was done with "rrc".
 So now we store this bit in 22h.0.
 As you saw earlier, this controls whether we'll delay ignition by an extra half-tooth or not.

 Now we return to whatever was happening before the interrupt.
 We're in the dwell period now and the logic at the start of this routine will be repeated for this new 2B counter value.
-Then p1.1 will be toggled again, firing the spark, and when we get to the *if* statement we just looked at, we'll take the other branch, which we explore now:
+When it reaches zero again, then p1.1 will be toggled again, firing the spark, and when we get to the *if* statement we just looked at, we'll take the other branch, which we explore now:

 ```
 else: (coil is OFF, so we just fired the spark)